roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 05Page 2

+===

- 05Page 2 ****** The Hard Body's Continuing Education Ch.
-05 ****** bydlsloan© "Hold these," Victor grunted at him, pushing her feet into Coffman's hands.
+"Hold these," Victor grunted at him, pushing her feet into Coffman's hands.
 Coffman climbed on the bed above Cori's head and pulled her feet back over her head, spreading her legs as wide as he could at the same time.
 He now had a great view of not only her tits, but also her tight little cunt being split open by Victor's cock.
 Pre-cum was seeping out of Coffman's cock, staining the front of his shorts.
 He let his crotch rub across Cori's head a couple of times, welcoming any sort of contact he could get at this point.

  Victor was absolutely nailing Cori, calling her a slut and a whore and telling her that her little cunt needed to be available to him at a moment's notice at all times from now on.
 She was panting, yes, yes, in response to either his commands or his fucking or both.
 Damn, what a fucking show, Coffman thought.